Jana-Marie/USB-PD-Firmware/README.md

 After first flashing the PD Buddy Sink, the device has no configuration.
 To configure it, plug it into your computer while holding the "Setup" button.
 The LED should blink once per second to indicate that the device is in configuration mode.
-The Sink provides a virtual serial port for editing its configuration.
+There are then two ways to configure the Sink: a serial terminal, or the configuration GUI.

 ### Configuration with the Serial Terminal

-Connect to the PD Buddy Sink with your favorite serial console program, such as GNU Screen, Minicom, or PuTTY.
+Connect to the PD Buddy Sink with your favorite serial console program, such as [GNU Screen][], [Minicom][], or [PuTTY][].
 Press Enter, and you should be greeted with a `PDBS)` prompt.
 The `help` command gives brief summaries of each of the available commands.

 To configure the PD Buddy Sink to request 2.25 A at 20 V, run the following
 commands: